Home security products exist because they do protect you - like a car's seat-belts do - IF you actually use them.

 Thinking it was a relative knocking at his back door, the Long Island NY homeowner opened it (without checking first).
 He was instantly knocked down by two gunmen and forced to crawl from room to room as they demanded cash and jewelry.

 • Door – a standard residential steel-clad door has 24-guage steel with a wood lock-block core.
 Stronger steel-clad doors have cores of solid-wood (Calamine) or corrugated metal bracing, or 12-gauge steel cladding (12-gauge is thicker than 24-gauge).
-If you prefer a wood door, make sure it’s solid hardwood with no recessed panels (they're too thin and weak against a kick-in – but you can add decorative trim that looks like paneling).
+If you prefer a wood door, make sure it’s solid hardwood with no recessed panels (they're too thin and weak against a kick-in – but you can add decorative trim if you want).

 decent deadbolt is made of hardened steel, has a five-pin tumbler, and a